theimowski/SuaveMusicStore/index.md

 Remarks:

 - our HTML table consists of first row (`tr`) containing column headers (`th`) and a set of rows for each album with cells (`td`) to display specific values.
 - we used the `yield` keyword for the first time.
-It is required here because we're using it in conjuction with the `for album in albums ->` list comprehension syntax inside the same list.
+It is required here because we're using it in conjunction with the `for album in albums ->` list comprehension syntax inside the same list.
 The rule of thumb is that whenever you use the list comprehension syntax, then you need the `yield` keyword for any other item not contained in the comprehension syntax.
 This might seem hard to remember, but don't worry - the compiler is helpful here and will issue a warning if you forget the `yield` keyword.
 - for the sake of saving a few keystrokes we used a nested list comprehension syntax to output `th`s and `td`s.
 Again, it's just a matter of taste, and could be also solved by enumerating each element separately

 We are going to need to fetch the list of all `AlbumDetail`s from the database.